Martin Courchesne is currently working as research engineer for the CEA in the interactive simulation and virtual reality lab.

 He specialises in validated simulators for training and prototype development in the fields of robotics, offshore, defense, and ground and amphibious vehicles.

-Mr Corurchesne has been developing physics-based simulation software for over 20 years.
-His software has been used in scientific research, video games and the real-time physics simulator PhysX SDK.
+Mr Courchesne has been developing physics-based simulation software for over 20 years.
+His software has been used in scientific research, video games and the real-time physics simulator Vortex SDK.

 DR. TERRY FONG

 Terry Fong is Director of the Intelligent Robotics Group at the NASA Ames Research Center, and is Project Manager of the NASA Human Exploration Telerobotics (HET) project.
 The HET project tests advanced telerobotic systems on the International Space Station.
 Dr Fong is also Deputy Lead for the NASA Resource Prospector Mission lunar rover.